valeriangalliat/blog/2021/10/typescript-cannot-write-file-overwrite-input.md

 }
 ```

-But this only work for the main export (`import 'my-lib'`) and will
+But this only works for the main export (`import 'my-lib'`) and will
 break if you attempt to import nested files `import 'my-lib/some-file'`.

 If you want to support this use case, you **have to** ship the `.d.ts`